MohammedAlnajrani/pandas-eda-case-study-youtupe/README.md

 The raw data about trending videos in youtube was given to start with to answer our questions

-we analyzed the data and removed duplicat values
+We analyzed the data and removed duplicat values

 ```sh
 USvideo.drop_duplicates(subset=['video_id'])